Pico/mPython – smart car DIY

 • Want to use Pico-W board

-• Learn micronPython
+• Learn microPython

-• Want learn about robot control, dead reckoning & odometry, basically driving a robot to a wanted position, that would make the robot a bit smarter, doesn’t it?
+• Want learn & experience with some robot control, dead reckoning & odometry.
+Basically driving a robot to a wanted position..

 After reading this inspiring medium article: “Pico Bot” by Doug Blanding, there is no reason to wait any longer.